 Each department or program submits to the registrar the names of all students who have been awarded distinction.
 Indication of distinction appears in the commencement program and on the academic transcript.

 Honors are determined by the cumulative grade point average (GPA).
 They are conferred at commencement and recorded on the final transcript and the diploma.
+In determining honors, a grade point average is never rounded up or down.
+Honor designations are not recorded on student transcripts prior to graduation from the college.

 |3.75||magna cum laude|